 As with a slow cooker, a 3–4.5L multi-cooker will suit if you're cooking for 1–2 people, or choose a 5–8L model if you're cooking for larger numbers or you like to have leftovers.
 The models in our multi-cookers review range from 5.7 to 8 litres capacity.

 When using the pressure cooker setting, it's important that the model has a steam release valve you can manually turn to release the steam at the end of cooking.

-Different pressure settings allow you to adjust the amount of time it takes to cook different dishes.
+Different pressure settings let you adjust the amount of time it takes to cook different dishes.
 The higher the pressure, the quicker the cooking time.
-But don't forget the longer the cooking time, the better the flavour.
+But don't forget: the longer the cooking time, the better the flavour.

-Pre-programmed cooking times make for simpler use.
-Some models even have pre-programmed settings for food types, for example, pot roast, curry, rice, etc.
+Pre-programmed cooking times make these machines easier to use.
+Some models even have pre-programmed settings for food types, such as pot roast, curry, rice and more.

 Look for bright indicator lights and a control switch that's easy to access and is clearly labelled.